Parvathy333/realtime-chat/README.md

 3.  **Install dependencies:**
     ```bash
     npm install
-    # or if you use yarn
-    # yarn install
     ```
-    (If your project has separate frontend/backend directories, you might need to `cd` into each and run `npm install`.)

 ### Running the App

 1.  **Start the server:**
     ```bash
-    npm start
-    # Or, if you have a development script configured (e.g., for hot-reloading):
-    # npm run dev
+    node server.js
     ```
     The console will usually show you which port the server is listening on (e.g., "Server running on port 3000").

 2.  **Open in your browser:**
-    Navigate to `http://localhost:3000` (or the specific port your server is using) in your web browser.
+    Navigate to `http://localhost:3000` in your web browser.

 ---